Menarini: Diagnostics

+Distribution network

+As of 2025, through direct subsidiaries and local distributors, Menarini operates in 140 countries.

+Financial data

+In 2025, the company's revenue totaled 4.88 billion euros, representing a 6.2% increase compared to 2024.
+At the end of the year, the group had 17,800 employees.

+Fair Play Menarini International Award

+Since 2011, Menarini has been the title sponsor of the Fair Play Menarini International Award, which since 1997 has recognised acts of loyalty and fairness performed by leading figures in sport.
+Since 2021, the award has been organised independently by Menarini through the Fair Play Menarini Foundation.
+Each year, the athletes and sports figures who receive the award become Fair Play Menarini ambassadors, serving as symbols of sporting achievements carried out in the spirit of fair play and respect for the rules.

 Social causes

 Pediatricians network against child abuse

 "Paediatric network against ill-treatment of minors" has been launched and supported by the pharmaceutical company, Menarini, together with :it:Telefono Azzurro, the Italian Federation of Paediatricians, and the Association of Italian Paediatric Hospitals, has grown beyond Italian borders.

 The project originated in Italy and is the first of its kind in the world.
 It was launched in May 2016 in the city of Florence and is supported by Menarini with an investment of one million euro.
 It foresees the creation of a network of 15,000 paediatricians and general practitioners deployed over the entire Italian territory who act as 'sentinels' in the fight against child abuse.
 These physicians, who have been 'trained' on the skills needed to recognise the unexpressed 'sentinel' warning signs of child abuse, shall in turn become reference people for their colleagues on a local level, providing qualified information and advice.
 This project is for the creation of an anti-abuse network.

 On 18 October 2016 the project was presented in Tirana to more than 500 paediatricians, not only from the Balkans but also from other countries such as Romania, Switzerland, Turkey and others.